-Health and Hope is a partnership between Health and Hope Myanmar (HHM) and Health and Hope UK (HHUK).
+Health & Hope is a partnership between Health & Hope Myanmar (HHM) and Health & Hope UK (HHUK).

 Together, our mission is to bring hope and development to the poorest people in western Myanmar (Burma), through primary healthcare, education and food security projects.
 Our shared vision is to see lives transformed and communities that are thriving and self-developed.

-HHUK's primary role is to provide representation, awareness raising, fundraising, and technical support for HHM, the implementing partner.
-The partnership is built on a foundation of our shared Christian faith, a commitment to prioritise loving God and loving our neighbours as ourselves.
+HHUK's primary role is to provide representation, increase awareness, raise funds, and offer technical support for HHM, the implementing partner.
+The partnership is built on a foundation of our shared Christian faith, demonstrated in our commitment to prioritise loving God and loving our neighbours as ourselves.
 It is this faith which motivates our team to serve those in need.

 To find out more about each organisation, click on the tabs below.

-Health and Hope Myanmar (HHM) is a locally registered NGO in Myanmar.
+Health & Hope Myanmar (HHM) is a locally registered NGO in Myanmar.

 HHM is composed of 37 indigenous staff members, and continues to be led by the founder of the work, Dr Sasa.
-The team are rooted within the communities they serve and work closely alongside the local church and village elders to deliver projects at the invitation of and in partnership with local villagers.
+The team members are rooted within the communities they serve and work closely alongside local church and village elders to deliver projects at the invitation of, and in partnership, with local villagers.